More is less in unpercolated active solids: Experimental protocol

 \section{Experimental protocol}

 All experiments take place on top of a custom-made low friction air table as the motors we use do not have enough torque to lift the weight of the unit cells.
 The table consists of two $1.5 \, \si{m}\times 1.5\, \si{m}$ plexiglas plates that sandwich 5 mm-wide air channels.
 The top plate is pierced by an array of holes (pitch 10~mm, diameter 1~mm) conveying air pressurised at 10~bars.
 Each motorised vertex floats on a thin layer of pressurised air without making contact with the table.
 The experiments are filmed via a Nikon D5600 camera equipped with a 50 mm lens, recording 2 Mpx images at 30 frames per second.
 A marker is placed on the top of each vertex, and we use the python package OpenCV to detect and track the position of each vertex with a spatial resolution of 0.8 mm.

-In Fig.~\ref{fig:Phenomenology}(a) of the main text, the top and bottom rows of hexagons in the lattice are constrained by 3D-printed fixtures attached to their top (bottom) vertices.
+In Fig.~\ref{fig:Phenomenology} of the main text, the top and bottom rows of hexagons in the lattice are constrained by 3D-printed fixtures attached to their top (bottom) vertices.
 These fixtures are in turn attached to rigid horizontal bars attached to a translation stage.
-Embedded in the horizontal bars are force sensors recording the normal force at a sample rate of 80Hz and a precision of $\pm 0.2N$, allowing us to simultaneously apply a simple transverse shear and measure net normal force on the bar.
+Embedded in the horizontal bars are force sensors recording the normal force at a sample rate of 80Hz and a precision of $\pm 0.2N$, allowing us to simultaneously apply a simple transverse shear and measure net forces on the bar.
 The metamaterial is then sheared to a maximum strain of 0.1 and allowed to equilibrate during 2 seconds at intervals of 0.01 strain, after which shear and stress data are recorded.

+To generate the plots shown in Fig.~\ref{fig:Phenomenology} we start with our recorded timeseries of vertex positions within the honeycomb lattice, combined with a timeseries of force and displacement data for the horizontal bar during a compression cycle.
+These data allow us to calculate the imposed macroscopic strain $\epsilon$, the measured normal stress $\sigma_{yy}$ and tangential stress $\sigma_{xy}$ and the internal shear state $S_1$-$S_2$ of every hexagon.
+Examples of these raw data are shown in Fig.~\ref{fig:DataProcessing}.

+To extract the odd and shear moduli shown in Fig.~\ref{fig:Phenomenology}(c-d), we take the stress/strain curves given by the bar data and extract the slope at the origin.
+These curves are nonlinear at large strain, and to extract tangent moduli we fit a second order polynomial and take the slope at $\epsilon=0$.
+To extract $S_1$ and $S_2$, we calculate